Wellington and Manawatu Railway Company: 1886 - 1908: Operations

-Dissolution
+1908: Acquisition

-The WMR was bought by the government in 1908 (as soon as it could be purchased without penalty), and was integrated into the New Zealand Railways Department from Monday 7 December 1908.
+The WMR was bought by the government in 1908 (as soon as it could be purchased without penalty), and was integrated into the New Zealand Government Railways from Monday 7 December 1908.
 The staff, 123 in 1886–87, grew to 382 by 1908, of whom 324 transferred to the NZR.
 The NZR also took over 20 locomotives, 56 bogie passenger cars, 14 brake vans, 343 wagons and two 10-ton hand cranes.

-The company had paid a 6% or 7% annual dividend, a return averaging 13½% per year, and when the company was taken over shareholders got 55 to 60 shillings a share.
+The company had paid a 6% or 7% annual dividend, a return averaging 13½% per year, and when the company was taken over shareholders received 55 to 60 shillings a share.
 Of the 633 shareholders on the Wellington register, 307 were "originals".

 Railway line

-The WMR line ran for about 134 km.
-From the Thorndon terminus it wound up through the hills to Johnsonville, now the Johnsonville Branch.
-It then proceeded to Tawa, roughly along the line of the State Highway 1 motorway.
-This section was bypassed by the Tawa Flat deviation from 19 June 1937.
-From Tawa to Longburn the North Island Main Trunk line generally follows its route, through Porirua, Paekākāriki, Paraparaumu, Otaki, and Shannon.
-The decision to pass through Shannon meant that the line joined the Foxton Branch in the middle, terminating at Longburn, rather than at Foxton — the routing was strongly debated, and was chosen as being more direct.
+The company's line ran for about 81 miles.
+From the Thorndon terminus, it wound up through the hills to Johnsonville.
+This section is presently^{2026} known as the Johnsonville Branch.
+It then proceeded to Tawa along the approximate route of the present day^{2026} State Highway 1 motorway.
+From Tawa to Longburn the North Island Main Trunk generally follows its route, through Porirua, Paekākāriki, Paraparaumu, Ōtaki, and Shannon.

 A number of new towns were established along the route, notably Plimmerton, named after company director and "Father of Wellington" John Plimmer.
 Levin, named after William Hort Levin, and Shannon, named after George Vance Shannon (1842–1920), were also named after directors of the company.

-The WMR used simple unprepossessing stations, stating in 1893 that it does not build stations for future generations of travellers as our Government seems to – but adapts expenditure to actual requirements leaving additions to be made as wanted.
+The WMR built simple, unprepossessing stations, stating in 1893 that it "...does not build stations for future generations of travellers as our Government seems to – but adapts expenditure to actual requirements leaving additions to be made as wanted."

-Wellington (Thorndon) and Longburn station buildings were provisional, as the government procrastinated in building joint stations (and as it was suggested that WMR trains could run to Palmerston North over the NZR line, at a cost.
+Wellington (Thorndon) and Longburn station buildings were provisional, as the government procrastinated in building joint stations.
+It was suggested that WMR trains could run to Palmerston North over the NZR line, at a cost.
 WMR passenger trains eventually ran to Palmerston North Central railway station.)

-Other stations were based on PWD designs for 4th, 5th & 6th class stations, They all had a central waiting area open at the front with seating along the rear and one side, and a simple sloped roof dropping to the rear but no verandah.
-The 4th & 5th class stations had an office with ticket slide at one end and a ladies’ waiting room at the other end, while the 6th class or Flag stations only had an office:
+Other stations were based on PWD designs for 4th, 5th and 6th class stations.
+They all had a central waiting area open at the front with seating along the rear and one side, and a simple sloped roof dropping to the rear but no verandah.
+The 4th and 5th class stations had an office with ticket slide at one end and a ladies’ waiting room at the other end, while the 6th class or Flag stations only had an office: